mroberge/hydrofunctions/docs/installation.rst

-If you want to install Jupyter notebooks at the same time that you install hydrofunctions, or if you want to use Python 2 and 3 at the same time, or if you had problems when you tried the Easy Install instructions above... then use these instructions here:

-0. `Download and install Anaconda<https://www.continuum.io/downloads>`_.
+If you want to install Jupyter notebooks at the same time that you install hydrofunctions, or if you want to use Python 2 and 3 at the same time, or if you had problems when you tried the Easy Install instructions above... then `Download and install Anaconda <https://www.continuum.io/downloads>`_.

 Choose the version of Anaconda that is right for your operating system.
 I advise using Python 3.4 or higher.